kartoza/africa_rangeland_watch/docs/src/index.md

 Contributions to this project will be subject to our [Contributor License Agreement]() (Coming soon)

+#### License

+You can read our license to find out what rights this license bestows to users and contributors.

 [License](about/license.md)

 <!-- Keep the Kartoza Logo at the bottom of the page if the project allows -->